A cohomological approach to Ruelle-Pollicott resonances and speed of mixing of Anosov diffeomorphisms: Anisotropic de Rham cohomology and spectrum

 \end{lemma}

 \begin{remark} Lemma \ref{lemma_Poincare} represents a key difference between this paper and \cite[Section 5]{butterley-kiamari-liverani} and it justifies the introduction of the spaces $\mathcal{C}^{p,q,l}$.
-In effect, they only considered closed elements of $\mathcal{B}^{p,q,1}$ and such currents are locally exact with potential in $\mathcal{B}^{p+1,q-1,0}.$ In general, if $\omega\in\mathcal{B}^{p,q,l}$ is a closed current for $l>1$, then this is locally exact, but we cannot expect that the potential is more regular than $\omega$.
+Indeed, the authors of \cite{butterley-kiamari-liverani} only considered closed elements of $\mathcal{B}^{p,q,1}$ and such currents are locally exact with potential in $\mathcal{B}^{p+1,q-1,0}.$ In general, if $\omega\in\mathcal{B}^{p,q,l}$ is a closed current for $l>1$, then this is locally exact, but we cannot expect that the potential is more regular than $\omega$.
 Notice that the same issue holds for differential forms.
 In fact, if $\omega$ is a closed $C^r$ 1-form on a star-shaped domain $U$, then $\omega=du$ with $u\in C^{r+1}(U).$ On the other hand, if $\omega$ is a closed $C^r$ $l$-form on $U$ for some $l>1$, then $\omega=du$ for some $(l-1)$-form $u$ of class $C^r$ and coefficients of $u$ are $C^{r+1}$ exclusively in some directions. \end{remark}